marcinofulus/iCSEbook1/school/source/abitur/2013/en/stoffwechsel.rst

 .. admonition:: Problem

   0.074% of newborn children have a specific metabolic disorder.
-If this disorder is identified early on, a future disease can be prevented by an appropriate treatment.
-  For an early diagnosis, one can conduct a simple test.
+If this disorder is identified at an early stage, a future disease can be prevented by means of an appropriate treatment.
+For an early diagnosis, one can begin with a simple test.
-  If test result indicates a metablic disorder, we denote it as positive.
+  If the test result indicates a metabolic disorder, we call it positive.

-  If a newborn child has a metabloic disorder, the test result is positive with a probability of 99.5%.
+  If a newborn child has a metabolic disorder, the test result is positive with a probability of 99.5%.
 If a newborn child does not have a metabolic disorder, the probability that the test result is erroneously positive is 0.78%.

   The test is conducted with a randomly selected newborn child.
   One considers the following results: